puhach/facegen-dcgan/README.md

 d-conv-depth | [Optional] The number of convolutional layers of the discriminator.
 Default is 4. | -d-conv-depth=3 g-conv-dim | [Optional] The depth of the inputs to the *last* transpose convolutional layer of the generator.
 Default is 64. | -g-conv-dim=128 g-conv-depth | [Optional] The number of convolutional layers of the generator.
 Default is 4. | -g-conv-depth=5 model | [Optional] The path to a file where the model artifact will be saved.
-If omitted, defaults to model.pth. | -model=models/my.pth previn | [Optional] If present, the input data preview will be displayed before training. | -previn no-samples | [Optional] Disables the preview of images generated while training. | -no-samples losses | [Optional] Activates plotting of the learning curves. | -losses
+If omitted, defaults to model.pth. | -model=mymodel.pth previn | [Optional] If present, the input data preview will be displayed before training. | -previn no-samples | [Optional] Disables the preview of images generated while training. | -no-samples losses | [Optional] Activates plotting of the learning curves. | -losses